 \subsection{Problem statement}

-We need data for DL tasks.
-To generate training and testing data, we simulate an unsteady, incompressible two-dimensional flow over a NACA 0012 airfoil at angles of attack (AoA) $\alpha \in \{20^\circ, 30^\circ, 40^\circ, 50^\circ, 60^\circ\}$.
+To generate training and testing data for DL tasks, we simulate an unsteady, incompressible two-dimensional flow over a NACA 0012 airfoil at fixed angles of attack (AoA), $\alpha \in \{20^\circ, 30^\circ, 40^\circ, 50^\circ, 60^\circ\}$.
 The undisturbed flow is characterized by a chord-based Reynolds number of $\mathrm{Re}=U_\infty c/\nu=100$, where $U_\infty$ is the freestream velocity, $c$ is the chord length, and $\nu$ is the kinematic viscosity of the fluid.
 To model disturbed conditions, we introduce localized gusts upstream of the airfoil at randomly selected instants during the natural vortex shedding cycle of the airfoil.
 These gusts are implemented as a body force $\force$---Gaussian distributed in space and time, and applied to the flow field---defined as:

 where $\rho$ is the fluid density, $(D_x,D_y)$ are the dimensionless forcing amplitudes in the streamwise and transverse directions, $\sigma_x$ and $\sigma_y$ are the spatial spreads of the forcing field, and $\sigma_t$ is its temporal width.
 The gust center is located at $(x_o,y_o)$ relative to the leading edge of the airfoil and introduced at time $t_o$.
 The schematic of the problem configuration is illustrated in figure~\ref{fig:configuration}.
 In all simulations, we fix $D_x=2.0$, $x_o=-0.8c$, while other gust parameters are randomly sampled from the ranges $D_y \in [-2.0,2.0]$, $\sigma_x=\sigma_y=\sigma \in [0.05c,0.2c]$, $y_o \in [-0.25c,0.25c]$, and $t_o \in [0.3c/U_\infty,5.0c/U_\infty]$.
 The upper bound for $t_o$ is intentionally selected near the vortex shedding period to ensure gusts interact with the airfoil at various phases within the first cycle.
 In this study, Latin Hypercube Sampling is employed to efficiently generate diverse combinations of gust parameters across the high-dimensional design space.
 This stratified sampling approach ensures uniform coverage of the parameter ranges while minimizing the total number of simulations required for training and evaluation.